mahpe/Dis-GEN/README.md

-# Dis-GEN
+# Dis-GEN: Disordered crystal structure generation
-A VAE model for generating disordered structures using Wyckoff positions
+A VAE model for generating disordered structures using Wyckoff positions.